vesuxyz/docs/docs/curators/onboarding.md

 ## How to create a Vesu pool

-Follow the [_Create Pool_](./creation) and _Update Pool_ guides in order to create and manage a lending pool.
+Follow the [_Create Pool Guide_](../dev-guides/create-pool) and _Update Pool Guide_ in order to learn how to creating and managing Vesu lending pools.

-## Technical Requirements

-Vesu pools currently support the following configurations:

-- “Simple” ERC-20, ERC-4626, etc. implementations (e.g. rebasing tokens or other non-standard designs are NOT supported)
-- [Pragma](https://docs.pragma.build/v1/Resources/data-feeds/consuming-data) or Chainlink oracle price feeds
+## What else to consider

 :::warning
-Note that when creating a new pool, the creator is required to seed it with a minimal amount of the involved assets which is then burned in order to mitigate a well-known _share inflation_ attack.
+When creating a new pool, each market has to be seeded with a minimal amount of assets (2000 wei to be specific).
+This amount is locked permanently in order to mitigate a well-known _share inflation_ attack.
 :::

 :::info